 1 Scope

-Interoperability between information systems in the field of telecommunications/ICT requires the unambiguous identification of objects that are created by various commercial and administrative entities.
-The specification of such objects is often made in ITU-T Recommendations.
-A number of ITU-T Recommendations, with a view to their frequent implementation, requires a competent body which has the requisite infrastructure for ensuring the effective use of these Recommendations.
-These bodies are designated as registration authorities (RAs).
+Interoperability between information systems in the field of telecommunications/ICT sometimes requires specific identifiers to be assigned by a competent body designated as a registration authority (RA).

 Study groups developing Recommendations shall make every attempt to avoid the necessity for registration and registration authorities in particular.
 Where this is not possible, the use of existing registration processes (e.g. use of ISO 3166 for country codes) is preferred to creating a new process.